Hospital Compare overall hospital rating

-Where does the Hospital Compare overall rating come from?
+Where does the Hospital Compare overall hospital rating come from?

-Hospitals report data to the Centers for Medicare & Medicaid Services, the federal agency that runs the Medicare program, through the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window External Link icon and the Hospital Outpatient Quality Reporting (OQR) Program - Opens in a new window External Link icon.
-The Hospital Compare overall rating includes up to 57 of these measures in the overall rating calculation.
+Hospitals report data to the Centers for Medicare & Medicaid Services, the federal agency that runs the Medicare program, through the Hospital Inpatient Quality Reporting (IQR) Program - Opens in a new window Exit Disclaimer - Opens in a new window and the Hospital Outpatient Quality Reporting (OQR) Program - Opens in a new windowExit Disclaimer - Opens in a new window.
+The Hospital Compare overall hospital rating includes a variety of these measures in the overall rating calculation.
 Learn more - Opens in a new window.

-Some of the measures used to calculate the overall rating are based only on data from Medicare patients and some are based on data from all patients.
-The claims-based measures, which include the mortality, readmission, complications, PSI-90, imaging efficiency, and unplanned hospital visits measures, are calculated using Medicare fee-for-service (FFS) hospital claims data only.
+Some of the measures used to calculate the overall hospital rating are based only on data from Medicare patients and some are based on data from all patients.
+The claims-based measures, which include the mortality, readmission, complications, PSI-90, and imaging efficiency measures, are calculated using Medicare fee-for-service (FFS) hospital claims data only.
 The process of care, healthcare-associated infection (HAI), and HCAHPS Survey measures include data from all payers.

-Why is the Hospital Compare overall rating not displayed for some hospitals?
+Why is the Hospital Compare overall hospital rating not displayed for some hospitals?